Day-by-Day / February 14, 1806

 Mapping unknown lands

-The captains worry about the men at the Salt Works in present Seaside, Oregon, and Clark finishes a map of their route.
-On it, he includes “the most practicable and navigable passage” between the Great Falls of the Missouri and Travelers’ Rest—a trail they have not yet seen.
+At Fort Clatsop, the captains worry about the enlisted men at the salt makers‘ camp in present Seaside, Oregon.
+Clark finishes a map of their route which according to Lewis includes “the most practicable and navigable passage” between the Great Falls of the Missouri and Travelers’ Rest—a trail they have not yet traveled.

 A Few Sick Men